-Figure 53: 2009 - 2016 time series of aerosol optical depth (AOD) at 500 nm wavelength in the atmospheric column above Birkenes (upper panel) and Ångström coefficient describing the AOD wavelength dependence (lower panel).
+Figure 53: 2009 - 2017 time series of aerosol optical depth (AOD) at 500 nm wavelength in the atmospheric column above Birkenes (upper panel) and (470 nm, 800 nm) Ångström coefficient describing the AOD wavelength dependence (lower panel).
 Mean values and standard deviations are given.

-Figure 54: Monthly mean aerosol optical depth (AOD) at 500 nm wavelength in the atmospheric column above Birkenes (upper panel) and Ångström coefficient describing the AOD wavelength dependence (lower panel).
+Figure 54: Monthly mean aerosol optical depth (AOD) at 500 nm wavelength in the atmospheric column above Birkenes (upper panel) and (470, 800 nm) Ångström coefficient describing the AOD wavelength dependence (lower panel).
 Mean values and standard deviations are given.
-Values marked in grey are the mean and standard deviations for the time period 2009-2016.
+Values marked in grey are the mean and standard deviations for the time period 2009-2017.

-The AOD and Ångström coefficient time series and seasonal variations are shown Figure 53 and Figure 54.
-The 2016 monthly mean and mean values for all years are shown in Table 7.
-Data for all years are given in Appendix I. There are no obvious trends visible in the eight years of observations.
-Missing data in the summer half-year were caused by a combination of various circumstances as described above.
+The AOD and Ångström coefficient time series and seasonal variations for 2017 are shown in Figure 53 and Figure 54.
+The 2017 monthly mean and mean values for all years are shown in Table 7.
+Data for all years are given in Appendix I. There are no obvious (and statistically significant) trends visible in the nine years of observations.
 In general, AOD measured at Birkenes are relatively low, compared to central European observations.
 E.g., AERONET climatological values for Cabauw, the Netherlands, vary between 1.2 ± 0.06 in December and 3.1 ± 0.19 in April).
-In 2016, AOD values at Birkenes were very low, compared to previous years at this station; none of the monthly mean AOT data were above average over the whole measurement series.
-The highest monthly average AOD of 0.05 was observed in April, but this is not significant as data from the summer months with generally higher AOT values are missing.
-There were no episodes with significantly higher AOT values during winter and spring.
+In 2017, monthly-mean AOD values at Birkenes were markedly below the long-term means in spring and summer, and close to the means in autumn (September, October).
+The highest monthly average AOD of 0.09 was observed in September, which is slightly above the long-term mean, but well within its standard deviations.
+There was one episode with significantly higher AOT values in late August (maximum AOT 0.24) which may have been due to forest fires, but it has not been investigated in detail yet. Ångström exponent monthly means varied considerably with significant deviations from longterm means, but mostly within the 2σ range of long-term means.
+The large positive deviation in April can be explained by the fact that this means only contains two days (29, 30 April), while the very small Ångström exponents in September and especially October are not due to poor statistics, but consistent throughout this period.